-In a move to increase its capacity to promote compliance, engage with the water community and to expand its presence in regional NSW, The Natural Resource Access Regulator (NRAR) has put more boots on the ground in Tamworth, Dubbo and Deniliquin.
+In a move to increase its capacity to promote compliance, engage with the water community and to expand its presence in regional NSW, the Natural Resources Access Regulator (NRAR) has put more boots on the ground in regional NSW.

 Visit NRAR’s routine monitoring program fact sheet for more information and check out the video below.

 What happens on a site visit?